macloo/javascript_beginners/QUIZ.md

 + quiz.html
 + scripts/quiz.js

 Your mission is to add one **new** complete question to the quiz.
-See if you can add it after the existing question 2 and before the existing question 3.
+Add it after the existing question 4.
+Be careful to follow all the formatting conventions for the names, IDs and labels in the HTML.

 You will need to modify the JavaScript file *as well as* the HTML file.
+Otherwise, your new question will be ignored.

 Do not delete or change any of the four existing questions in the quiz.